stream-utils/raw-body/README.md

 You can also pass a string in place of options to just specify the encoding.

-If an error occurs, the stream will be paused, everything unpiped, and you are responsible for correctly disposing the stream.
+For node streams, if an error occurs, the stream will be paused, everything unpiped, and you are responsible for correctly disposing the stream.
 For HTTP requests, you may need to finish consuming the stream if you want to keep the socket open for future requests.
 For streams